Air duct cleaning costs an average of $388

 If you have a rodent infestation, hire a local exterminator before cleaning the ducts.
 Rat extermination costs $200 to $1,200 in addition to duct cleaning expenses.

-Rats and mice can carry a number of pathogens—hantavirus and leptospirosis are potentially harmful if transferred to humans.
+Rats and mice can carry a number of pathogens, including hantavirus and leptospirosis, which can be potentially harmful if transferred to humans.
 If you suspect you have a pest infestation, call a professional right away.

 If your ducts are in hard-to-reach areas like tight crawl spaces or attics, you may pay more for cleaning due to increased labor time.
 The additional cost varies based on your project's specifics and your contractor's rates.